-Maritime jobs cover a wide-area of roles and functions, from fishermen, longshoremen, deckhands, pilots, stewards, cooks, and more.
-Each occupation in the maritime industry serves as an important role to the contribution of the maritime industry, and although these occupations can be lucrative, they often come with the risk of daily accidents and injuries.
+Maritime jobs cover a wide area of roles and functions, from fishermen, longshoremen, deckhands, pilots, stewards, cooks, and more.
+Each occupation in the maritime industry serves an important role in the contribution of the maritime industry, and although these occupations can be lucrative, they often come with the risk of daily accidents and injuries.
 While some jobs may be more dangerous than others, there is always an inherent danger when doing maritime work, regardless of job function.

 The working environment of ground fishermen and lumpers make this occupation dangerous.
 Ground fishermen work at the bottom of rivers, lakes, and oceans, catching fish, often in harsh weather and water conditions.
 It’s also a strenuous job, and many ground fishermen put in long days doing strenuous, physical labor.
 Not only is overexertion a common cause of accidents and injuries, but trawler accidents, falling overboard, and slipping and falling remain leading causes of accidents and injuries for ground fishermen.